takishim/mikeneko65-docs/BUILDGUIDE_en.md

 1. **Installing main PCB to aluminum case**
    ![Installing main PCB to aluminum case](./image/buildguid_jp_150_mainpcbcase.jpg "Installing main PCB to aluminum case") With the back side of the main PCB slightly raised, pass the blocker of the aluminum case between the blocker of the main PCB and the O-ring.
-   Lift the entire main PCB slightly and place the O-ring on the front side of the main PCB over the post on the front side of the aluminum case (not visible).
+   Lift the entire main PCB slightly and put the O-ring on the front side of the main PCB over the post on the front side of the aluminum case (not visible).
    Gently push the main PCB down until the O-ring lightly touches the post on the aluminum case (not visible).
    ![O-ring and back space](./image/buildguid_jp_155_mainpcbcase.jpg "O-ring and back space") Make sure the O-ring is not rolled up and coming out of  the plate.